svlad-90/DMA_Plantuml/README.md

 creation of diagram for the specified package and its nearest connections.

-As of now, this concept is manual, but, for sure, later on it can be used as a core module for a generator, which will produce the metadata macro- definitions on the fly.
+As of now, this concept is manual, but, for sure, later on it can be used as a core module for a generator, which will produce the metadata macro-definitions on the fly.

 General idea of this concept is to allow you to have UML data ( mainly class diagrams ) of your app at your fingertips.
 From my previous experience, the